Study Guide Outline

 Assessment Tools

-Lesson 2 Language and Dialect This lesson tests students' listening skills as they study tellers from different parts of the state and asks them to consider their own regional dialects and insider language of folk groups they belong to.
+This lesson tests students' listening skills as they study tellers from different parts of the state and asks them to consider their own regional dialects and insider language of folk groups they belong to.
 They learn that language is part of folklife and that folk groups share special "insider" terms, phrases, and dialects unique to them.
-This lesson could dovetail with Unit IV lessons on the folk regions of Louisiana
+This lesson could dovetail with Unit IV lessons on the folk regions of Louisiana.

 Louisiana Content Standards: ELA-4-E6, ELA-4-E5, CT-1-D2, CL-1-B5, CL-1-B7, CL-1-D2, CL-1-D, CL-1-D5, CP-1-B7, CP-1-D3, ELA-6-M3.